ThomasM85/ThomasM85/snippets/matchmecss/README.md

 ## Full responsive CSS only Matcher figure snippet

-MatchMeCSS is a pretty snippet to represent matching relation between to items (person, animals, companies...).
+MatchMeCSS is a pretty simple snippet to represent matching relation between to items (person, animals, companies...).
 It adds animation to illustrate your stories.

 It is full responsive and cross-modern-browsers.
 So enjoy it !